XLiaovo/FSD-Metar-GetMessage/README.md

 Both of these methods will schedule the task to run every 30 minutes, triggering the specified URL path of FSD-Metar-GetMessage.php.
 Make sure you replace placeholders with the actual paths and URLs specific to your environment.

+### Go

+1. Make sure you have Go installed on your system.
+2. Copy the code to a file named, for example, "main.go".
+3. Open a terminal and navigate to the directory containing the "main.go" file.
+4. Run the program using the command: **go run main.go**.
+5. Once the program is running, you can access the URL **http://localhost:6327/fetch-metar** in your browser or through an HTTP request tool to trigger the fetching and saving of metar data.
+The saved data will be in the "metar.txt" file.

+- For implementing scheduled execution, you can refer to tutorials on how to achieve similar functionality using PHP.
+This will give you insights into creating scheduled tasks or cron jobs in a different programming language.

 <p align="center">
   Looking forward to your ⭐️ Star!